 Note: If there are less than 10 days between periods of employment, the student does not need to report the unemployment time to the CGE.

 Reporting requirements: The Department of Homeland Security also requires that you submit employer information each time you accept employment during your OPT period.
-Please report this information to Marne or Lisa.
+Please report this information to Marne or Rebecca.

 This reporting responsibility is an on-going requirement.
 Failure to submit accurate address and employment information throughout the OPT period may result in the loss of your F-1 status.
 As indicated above, you are also required to report any periods of unemployment.